carlosfrev123/DS-4002-Group-18/README.md

 # DS-4002-Project-2
 This repository contains files from Group 18's Time Series Project (Project 2)
 ## Section 1: Software and platform section
-We used Python with Jupiter Notebook.
+We used Python with Jupyter Notebook.
 The add on packages we installed are Pandas, Numpy, SKLearn, Seaborn, and Matplotlib.
 We used Mac as our platform.
 ## Section 2: A Map of your documentation.
 Hierarchy of folders and subfolders contained in the Project Folder, and listing the files stored in each folder or subfolder.